-SSS@Home is a virtual cooking class for Sydneysiders, with a new recipe kit released each Monday, for Friday dispatch, with all the fresh seafood, vegies, herbs and premium pantry items to create a generous meal for two.
+SSS@Home is a virtual cooking class for Sydneysiders.
+A new recipe kit is released each Monday, for Friday dispatch.
+It comes with all the fresh seafood, vegies, herbs and premium pantry items to create a generous meal for two.

 To really knock Dad’s socks off, give him a Sydney Seafood School Gift Certificate so he can enjoy delicious meals from SSS@Home via a single kit ($52.50) or a four-week loyalty pack ($210).
 For an added bonus, each loyalty pack includes a “gift with purchase” gourmet pantry pack valued at over $30.
 The September menu includes dory with asparagus and grape tomatoes and red blush chats with butter (September 11) and Seafood Bastilla from Kepos St Kitchen’s Michael Rantissi (September 18).